 Two sisters, eight countries, 6,000km, one mission - save the rhino

-In April 2015 we embarked on a great adventure.
-We travelled through eight Asian countries – from Hong Kong to Singapore – on our mountain bicycles, which were loaded to the brim with front and back panniers carrying all of our essential survival equipment.
-However, we aimed to raise awareness about the rhino poaching crisis in Africa and call for a greater focus on demand reduction as a conservation strategy.
+In April 2015, we embarked on a great adventure.
+We travelled through eight Asian countries – from Hong Kong to Singapore – on our mountain bicycles – loaded to the brim with front and back panniers carrying all of our essential survival equipment.
+Our aim was to raise awareness about the rhino poaching crisis in Africa and call for a greater focus on demand reduction as a conservation strategy.

-We chose to travel to South-East Asia because rhinos in Africa are being slaughtered to cater to the high demand for rhino horn in these countries.
+We chose to travel to Southeast Asia because African rhinos are being slaughtered to cater to the high demand for rhino horn in these countries.
 Thailand and Laos are often named as transit countries that facilitate the smuggling.
 At the same time, Vietnam and China have been notably identified as the biggest drivers of poaching, with some sources claiming that Vietnam is responsible for up to 80% of rhino horn consumption.
-The country’s rapid economic development in the last decade has been cited as one of the main reasons why the demand for wildlife products such as bear bile, shark fins, tiger bones, pangolin scales and, of course, rhino horn, is higher than ever.
+The country’s rapid economic development in the last decade has been cited as one of the main reasons why the demand for wildlife products such as bear bile, shark fins, tiger bones, pangolin scales and, of course, rhino horn is higher than ever.

 In each school, we gave educational talks about the rhino and implemented the Rhino Art Project, which aims to increase conservation awareness and cultivate the next generation of wildlife ambassadors by inviting young people to express themselves through art.
 The final objective of this project is to gather the most significant number of ‘Children’s Art Voices’ in support of rhino protection and use them as a worldwide call to action against rhino poaching.
 And we couldn’t believe how enthusiastic kids were about saving this species!
-We also spent a considerable amount of time throughout our eight-month tour talking at universities and English clubs across the region, as well as collecting signatures for the World Youth Wildlife Declaration, which also gave adults the chance to voice their opinion and support.
+Throughout our eight-month tour, we also spent a considerable amount of time talking at universities and English clubs across the region and collecting signatures for the World Youth Wildlife Declaration, which also allowed adults to voice their opinions and support.